datahub-project/datahub/docs/deploy/azure.md

 # Azure setup guide

 The following is a set of instructions to quickstart DataHub on Azure Kubernetes Service (AKS).
-Note, the guide assumes that you do not have a kubernetes cluster set up.
-If you are deploying DataHub to an existing cluster, please skip the corresponding sections.
+Note, the guide assumes that you do not have a Kubernetes cluster set up.

 ## Prerequisites

 This guide requires the following tools:

-- [kubectl](https://kubernetes.io/docs/tasks/tools/) to manage kubernetes resources
+- [kubectl](https://kubernetes.io/docs/tasks/tools/) to manage Kubernetes resources
 - [helm](https://helm.sh/docs/intro/install/) to deploy the resources based on helm charts.
 Note, we only support Helm 3.
 - [AZ CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) to manage Azure resources